American International Yellow Jackets men's ice hockey: History

 A new era at AIC began in 2016 with Eric Lang as the new head coach.
 After a poor but familiar first season, AIC posted its best record since 1993 with 15 wins, finishing 8th in Atlantic Hockey and winning its first conference tournament round in over a decade.
 The following year, AIC won its first-ever conference championship and, after winning its first conference tournament at the Division I level, made its first appearance in an NCAA Championship.
 As the lowest-seeded team, AIC played against #1 St. Cloud State and, despite being outshot 34-13 in the game, won the game 2-1.
 They would fall to Denver 3-0 in the next round of the tournament.

 AIC again won the Atlantic Hockey championship in 2020; however, before the team played its first postseason game, the NCAA canceled all remaining contests and tournaments due to the COVID-19 pandemic.

 AIC qualified for the NCAA tournament again in 2021 and 2022.

 Shortly after the end of the 2023–24 season, Atlantic Hockey merged with the women-only College Hockey America to form the new Atlantic Hockey America, with all members of both predecessor conferences becoming charter members of the merged league.

-In November 2024, the school announced the hockey program would be going back to Division II due to budgetary issues and enrollment.
-They will join the Northeast-10 Conference with Post, Franklin Pierce, Assumption, Saint Anselm, Saint Michaels, and Southern New Hampshire.
-As part of the move, the team will also forgo further use of the MassMutual Center beyond the 2024-25 season.
+In November 2024, the school announced the hockey program would be going back to Division II due to budgetary issues and enrollment, leaving Bentley as the last D2 school in the Northeast that sponsors hockey in Division I. They will join the Northeast-10 Conference with Post, Franklin Pierce, Assumption, Saint Anselm, Saint Michaels, and Southern New Hampshire.
+As part of the move, the team also forwent further use of the MassMutual Center beyond the 2024-25 season.
 On April 7, 2025, former head coach Eric Lang left for RPI.